FAQ Yacht Charter Types Part 4

 The low season is the rest of the year.

-Many yachts in the Med only offer charter experiences up until the end of October.
+Many yachts in the Med only offer charter experiences until the end of October.
 It becomes too cold in the area.

 What is a Yacht “Sleepaboard”

 You can sleep on board, but no other services are provided, just like a hotel room.
 Most yachts do offer a welcome cocktail upon boarding and continental breakfast.
+You will go out to dinner at a convenient nearby restaurant.

 What is boarding time on your first day of the charter?

-Some yachts have a late afternoon boarding, especially if you are looking at a Cabin Only Sailing Model that will run from 5 PM on Saturday and guests departure by ten the following Saturday.
+Some yachts have a late afternoon boarding, especially if you are looking at a Cabin Only Sailing Model that will run from 5 PM on Saturday and guests depart by ten the following Saturday.

 Guests arriving onboard their yacht for the week